namin/llm-verified-with-monte-carlo-tree-search/README.md

 python experiments.py --experiment_name run_intermediate_expansion.py --n_trials 10 --mins_timeout 10 --language Dafny --problem_name problem_opt0 --seed 42 --remove_hints True
 ```

-To run a certain flavor of experiment on the Clover benchmark dataet, do something like the following.
+To run a certain flavor of experiment on the Clover benchmark dataset, do something like the following.
 For example, to run the logic in `run_intermediate_expansion.py` on Clover, do:
 ```
 python experiments_clover.py --experiment_name run_intermediate_expansion.py
 ```